-- If the amount of calories consumed are higher than the amount of calories burned, you gain fat (positive energy balance).
+- If the number of calories consumed is higher than the number of calories burned, you gain fat (positive energy balance).

-- If the amount of calories consumed are lower than the amount of calories burned, you burn fat (negative energy balance).
+- If the number of calories consumed is lower than the number of calories burned, you burn fat (negative energy balance).

 The scientific law of thermodynamics shows that energy can’t be destroyed, only transformed.
 So a surplus of energy has to be stored (fat gain) and an energy deficit needs to be ”compensated” by internal reserves (fat loss).

-- A study by the University of Ottawa compared consuming 3 meals a day with 6 meals a day, while matching total caloric and macronutrient intake.
+- A study by the University of Ottawa compared consuming 3 meals with 6 meals a day while matching total caloric and macronutrient intake.
 They found no difference in terms of fat loss.

-- An extensive research review done by French scientists, found no significant difference in consuming 1 to up to 17(!) meals a day, when matching total food intake.
+- An extensive research review done by French scientists found no significant difference in weight loss when consuming 1 to up to 17(!) meals a day while matching total caloric intake.

 As you can see, meal frequency doesn’t seem to affect fat loss whatsoever.